How to Write a Permit Authorization Letter (Template)

 This section is all about clarity.
 You need to explicitly identify everyone involved.
 The letter must include the full legal name and contact information (address, phone number, and email) for both you (the property owner or permit applicant) and the person or company you are authorizing.
 This person is often called your “agent.”
 Don’t use nicknames or abbreviations; use the exact names that appear on legal documents.
 This precision prevents any confusion and confirms for the officials that the right person is acting on your behalf.

-Specifics of the Permit and Scope of Work
+Define the Permit and Scope of Work

 Here is where you need to be incredibly detailed.
 Vague permissions won’t work.
 State the specific project address and the permit application number if you have one.
 Then, clearly outline what your agent is authorized to do.
 Can they submit applications, pick up approved permits, schedule inspections, or speak to officials about project details?
 Defining the scope of their authority is critical.
 This ensures your agent can perform all the necessary permitting services for your project without overstepping their bounds.